justfriend/Implementing-Domain-Driven-Design-zh/docs/ch4.md

 In a very similar fashion, the Web protocols can be used in line with the original ideas that made them what they are—with an architecture that conforms to the REST architectural style—or be used in a way that fails to follow it.
 And similar to our RDBMS example, we ignore the underlying architectural style to our peril.
 Thus, a different kind of distributed systems architecture might be appropriate if we don’t end up exploiting any of the benefits of using HTTP in a “RESTful” way, just as a NoSQL/key-value store is the better choice for storing whole values that are associated with a single unique key.

-## Key Aspects of a RESTful HTTP Server
+### 4.5.2 Key Aspects of a RESTful HTTP Server RESTful HTTP 服务器的关键方面

 So what are the key aspects of a distribution architecture that uses “RESTful HTTP”?
 Let’s look at the server side first.
 Note that it’s entirely irrelevant whether we are talking about a server that’s used by a human using a Web browser (a “Web application”) or used by some other agent, such as a client written in your programming language of choice (a “Web service”).